 Coming from a "stereotypical poker-playing, loud, friendly, food-shoving, loving Italian family," Grande consumed more than her fair share of carbs growing up, but not anymore.
 "When I was a kid, I was raised to believe a bowl of pasta was healthy and good for you," she explained.
 "Then I was like, 'Wow, I've been killing myself all these years.'"
 Now, she says, she only eats "salmon, vegetables and fruits — super-healthy."

-She may not have much in common with Cyrus personally or professionally, but that doesn't mean she agrees with all of the Miley backlash.
+She may not have much in common with Cyrus personally or professionally, but that doesn't mean she agreed with all of the Miley backlash in 2014.
 "Miley looks like she is having the time of her life, and I think anybody who's giving her a hard time is wishing deep down they were having as much fun as she is right now," Grande said.
 "People are being so cruel.
 I think that's bullying, and she should do whatever the hell she wants."

 Grande definitely counts some contemporary artists among her musical role models — like India.Arie, Imogen Heap and Frank Ocean — but much of her inspiration also comes from decades past.
 "My favorite era was the '50s and '60s… the Chiffons, the Shangri-Las," she revealed to The Guardian.
 "My grandparents played it and I fell in love with it, because it was more about romance and love, and less about getting drunk and going home with someone you don't know."